danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

         run: xcodebuild test -scheme $SCHEME -derivedDataPath .build -destination 'platform=iOS Simulator,name=iPhone 15,OS=17.2' -enableCodeCoverage YES;
 ```

+As you can see, this file has individual build steps for iOS, macOS, tvOS, watchOS and visionOS.
+It will make sure that the package builds for all supported platforms.

+If your package only supports one or a few platforms, make sure to adjust the build steps to only include the platforms that your package supports.

 I will expand this to run unit tests on all platforms as well, but it's a bit tricky to determine which device to run them on.

-## Fastlane Version Bump lane
+## Fastlane Version Bump Script

-With the DocC and build runner workflows in place, I still need to have a build and test runner in the version bump script, to avoid faulty versions.
+With the DocC and build runner workflows in place, we still need a build and test runner in the version bump script, to avoid faulty versions.

 This is the new Fastlane file that I will use in all my open-source projects.
 It's basically just defining a version bump script (lane) that uses other lanes to ensure that the code is legit.